-The Designers & Agents: Made in NY Collective will directly support the participation of local designers at trade events during New York Market Week.
-For the first time, a select group of fashion designers will be offered fully subsidized Made in New York-branded exhibition spaces at the Designers & Agents (D&A) trade show taking place Saturday, September 17th through Monday, September 19th.
-This will provide participants with the opportunity to gain exposure to leading retailers in a dedicated area focused on New York based designed and produced apparel and accessories.
-The Designers & Agents: Made in NY Collective will also implement a series of exclusive workshops and seminars in the weeks leading up to the industry trade show.
+The Designers & Agents: Made in NY Collective directly supported the participation of local designers at trade events during New York Market Week.
+For the first time, a select group of fashion designers was offered fully subsidized Made in NY exhibition spaces at the Designers & Agents trade show.
+This gave the participants the opportunity to gain exposure to leading retailers in a dedicated area that is focused on fashion items that are predominantly designed, finished, embellished, or produced in New York City.
+The Designers & Agents: Made in NY Collective also implemented a series of exclusive workshops and seminars in the weeks leading up to the industry trade show.

-In partnership with Barneys New York and the Council of Fashion Designers of America (CFDA), we unveiled the Made in New York Collection in September 2015.
-The Collection is a curated compilation of limited-edition pieces produced entirely within New York City and designed by seven prominent New York-based brands, including Thom Browne, Narcisco Rodriguez, and The Row.
-The Collection is currently retailed in 18 Barneys New York stores nationwide and will remain available through May 2016.
+In cooperation with Barneys New York and the Council of Fashion Designers of America (CFDA), we unveiled the Made in NY Collection in September 2015.
+The Collection is a curated compilation of limited-edition pieces produced entirely within New York City.
+The pieces were designed by seven prominent New York City-based designers, including Thom Browne, Narcisco Rodriguez, and The Row.
+The collection is currently retailed in eighteen Barneys New York stores nationwide and will remain available through May 2016.
 Ten percent of all retail proceeds will be donated to the Fashion Manufacturing Initiative, a $6 million public-private grant program to support New York City-based fashion manufacturers.

 The Made in NY Award honors an individual who has made outstanding and lasting contributions to New York City’s fashion industry.
-We presented the award to Andrew Rosen, CEO of Theory, with the debut Made in NY Fashion award during the Women’s Wear Daily’s Apparel & Retail CEO Summit, a high-profile two-day conference attracting some of the industry’s most prominent executives from around the world.
-Congratulations, Andrew Rosen and thank you for your commitment to NYC’s fashion design and production communities.
+We presented our inaugural award to Andrew Rosen, CEO of Theory, during the Women’s Wear Daily’s Apparel & Retail CEO Summit with some of the industry’s most prominent executives from around the world in attendance.
+Congratulations Andrew Rosen!
+Thank you for your commitment to New York City’s fashion design and production communities.